 2. Yunishigawa Onsen Kamakura Festival, Tochigi Prefecture

-The remote, nostalgic onsen town of Yunishigawa Onsen is located in a remote valley, deep in the mountains in Tochigi Prefecture.
-The countless large and small kamakura huts decorate the town in winter.
+The remote onsen town of Yunishigawa Onsen is located in a remote valley, deep in the mountains in Tochigi Prefecture, about an hour north of the famous short trip destination Nikko.
+The countless large and small kamakura huts decorate the nostalgic town in winter.
 At night, the town is lit up by hundreds of small kamakura with candles, turning the town into a magical winter wonderland.
 A walk along the Zawaguchi river offers the best views of the festival.
-The larger snow huts are available for rental (pre-booking required) and a popular local tradition is to have dinner inside the show huts.
-For a true local and unique experience, reserve the larger kamakura that come with a ready to use traditional BBQ set!
+The larger snow huts are available for rental (pre-bookings required) and a popular local tradition is to have dinner inside the show huts.
+For a truly local and unique experience, reserve the larger kamakura that comes with a ready-to-use traditional BBQ set!

-The event also offers many fun activities, such as a kamakura making experience, snow sliding, tasting delicious local food, and other beautifuls illuminations at night.
+The event also offers many fun activities, such as a kamakura-making experience, snow sliding, tasting delicious local food, and other beautiful illuminations at night.
 If you have time, there are some traditional hot spring inns around to stay overnight and continue to explore the winter wonderland of Yunishigawa Onsen the next morning in daylight.